ZHANG LAB

 Machine Learning and statistical methods development for inferring genomic parameters and signals

-Research in admixture is fundamental to understanding the diversity in modern humans today.
-At the Zhang Lab, we integrate population genetics theories, statistical and computational methods, and empirical human genomics data to solve outstanding questions that pertain to human health.
-We use four lines of work to study the admixture-selection dynamics from unique and complementary perspectives:
+Studying admixture is fundamental to understanding the diversity in modern humans today.
+At the Zhang Lab, we integrate evolutionary, genomic, and computational tools to solve outstanding questions pertaining to human evolution and health.
+We currently have four parallel lines of research that study admixture and natural selection from complementary perspectives:

 The discovery of Denisovans is one of the most exciting findings in human evolution in the past decade.
 However, as of today, more questions have been asked than the ones being answered regarding this mysterious archaic hominin.
 The striking similarity between sequences of the EPAS1 gene in Denisovans and modern Tibetans suggested adaptive introgression that facilitated high altitude adaptation, while the time and geographic ranges where the contact between species was made remain unknown.